idan-nave/OnBoardly/doc/Servlets & HTTP Requests.md

 ### Improvements in Action:
 1. If the request contains invalid JSON or missing parameters, the servlet will send a clear error message along with a `400` HTTP status code.
-2. The servlet ensures that only valid team IDs and process IDs are processed, helping to prevent errors at later stages.
+2. The servlet ensures that only valid department IDs and process IDs are processed, helping to prevent errors at later stages.
 3. The client (frontend) will receive JSON responses that clearly indicate the success or failure of the operation.

 ### Example Request: